dornerworks/sel4-armv8-vmm-manifest/README.md

 These instructions assume you are using the [seL4 docker image](https://github.com/SEL4PROJ/seL4-CAmkES-L4v-dockerfiles).

 ### Build the Linux Kernel
 - Install petalinux using the following [instructions](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18841618/PetaLinux+Getting+Started).
-(I used version 2017.4)
+(I used version 2017.3)
+  - Note: We have seen some issues with using 2017.4 and we haven't tested any newer versions.
 - Create a project from the petalinux BSP:
 ```
 cd ~